 7. Know that there are two dangers in life that are to be avoided.
 One is fleeing from hardships, struggle, and pain.
 The other is fleeing into the arms of pleasure.
 Avoid both these ways if your mind is to be balanced and untangled.

-8. Know the difference between forcing things out of your mind and simply letting go.
-The first deprives you of strength and may only be used in certain situations and not for long.
-The latter frees up your resources as though you just lost something profoundly heavy.
+8. Know the difference between forcing things out of the mind and simply letting go.
+Forcing things out of the mind deprives one of strength.
+The latter frees up one’s resources as though one just lost something profoundly heavy.

 9. When your world is at war make sure your home is a sanctuary.
 Having a place where we tend to ourselves is of utmost importance.

 10. You don’t always need to have an opinion.
 Having an opinion for the sake of having an opinion is a waste of time and can be dangerous.